 Comma-separated Fileis a structured file.

-IP: Port Listis a simple list which contains IP and port information by separating colon.
+IP: Port Listis a simple list that contains IP and port information by separating the colon.

 Load Scan Results From File